www.musicalschwartz.com > Stephen Schwartz > Career story

 Even his most recent musical, Children of Eden, had its growing pains.
 He says of it, now, "I think that it's the most satisfying piece I've done.
 It's my favorite; I think it's my best score.
 It clearly represents my point of view in many ways in its philosophy.
 And I have great satisfaction that a very bumpy road led to a successful life, and in the perseverance involved in getting it to the place where it's thriving."

 Steven's musical in progress, Wicked, characteristic of his thoroughness as much as the demands of the theater, has gone through seven readings so far and probably will have one more before it goes into rehearsal for its spring debut in San Francisco.
-Perhaps, most of all, Stephen would say "Understand that for everyone there must be a beginning."
-With three Academy Awards and two Grammys displayed on his proverbial mantle, if he has one, he still remembers how, as a young hopeful, "I came to New York not knowing anybody, or how to break into the business, and I just sat in my apartment on 72nd Street, looking out at the people on the street, thinking 'I'm just going to die up here, not having done anything, not even knowing how to try to do anything, while all these people seem to be going on with their busy lives.'"
+Perhaps, most of all, Stephen would say "Understand that for everyone there must be a beginning." with three Academy Awards and two Grammys displayed on his proverbial mantle, if he has one, he still remembers how, as a young hopeful, "I came to New York not knowing anybody, or how to break into the business, and I just sat in my apartment on 72nd Street, looking out at the people on the street, thinking 'I'm just going to die up here, not having done anything, not even knowing how to try to do anything, while all these people seem to be going on with their busy lives.'"
 And then, he got the chance to write a song - on speculation - for a show called Butterflies Are Free.
 The rest, as they say, is (musical) history.
 END

 FOR MORE PHOTOS AND BACKGROUND ON STEPHEN SCHWARTZ, please check out the full career biogrpahy Defying GravityDefying Gravity: The Creative Career of Stephen Schwartz, from Godspell to Wicked